thomhurst/TUnit/README.md

 ## IDE

-TUnit is built on top of newer Microsoft.Testing.Platform libraries, as opposed to older legacy VSTest libraries.
-As of July 2024, IDEs do not fully support this testing platform yet.
+TUnit is built on top of the newer Microsoft.Testing.Platform, as opposed to the older VSTest platform.
+As of September 2024, IDEs do not fully support this testing platform yet.

-Visual Studio Preview versions can run the new tests by enabling the new testing platform server mode, within Visual Studio preview/experimental features.
+Visual Studio 17.10 onwards can run the new tests by enabling the new testing platform server mode, within Visual Studio preview/experimental features.
 You will have to opt in to this manually.

 For Rider, it is not yet supported.
 I believe they are working on it so we just have to wait for now.

 `dotnet` CLI - Fully supported.
-Tests should be runnable with both `dotnet test` or `dotnet run`. `dotnet run` should give you a better experience and make it simpler to pass in test flags!
+Tests should be runnable with `dotnet test` or `dotnet run`, `dotnet exec` or executing an executable directly.
+See the docs for more information!

 ## Features